Skip to Content

 sowing seeds directly into soil

-4. Water with misting spray to avoid washing seeds away
+4. Water gently with a misting spray to avoid displacing seeds in well-draining soil

 Transplanting Herb Seedlings Outdoors